amantyagi994/amantyagi994/README.md

 ### I'm a Front-end web developer | UI/UX Designer from India

-- 🔭 I’m currently working on a personal project and occasionally on [frontendmentor.io](https://www.frontendmentor.io/) .
+- 🔭 I’m currently working on a personal project and comepleting challenges on [frontendmentor.io](https://www.frontendmentor.io/) .
 - 🌱 I’m currently learning UI/UX Design and web-development
 <!-- - 📫 How to reach me:  -->